Ribociclib Pregnancy and Breastfeeding Warnings

 -If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential harm to the fetus.

--Advise women of reproductive potential to use effective contraception (methods that result in less than 1% pregnancy rates) during therapy and for at least 3 weeks after the last dose.
+-Patients of childbearing potential should be advised to use highly effective contraception (methods that result in less than 1% pregnancy rates) during therapy and for at least 21 days after the last dose.

--This drug may impair fertility in males of reproductive potential based on data from animal studies.
+Based on animal data, this drug may impair fertility in males of reproductive potential.

 AU TGA pregnancy category D: Drugs which have caused, are suspected to have caused or may be expected to cause, an increased incidence of human fetal malformations or irreversible damage.
 These drugs may also have adverse pharmacological effects.
 Accompanying texts should be consulted for further details.